Dug's FAQ's & Tips

 FAQ's

-Super Dug Extra – How to use
+Super Dug – How to use

-Super-Dug-Extra is light, clean, easy to use and can be applied all year round.
-It is also extremely economical – you use handfuls, not barrow-loads or as we say “use little & often”.
+Super Dug is extremely economical – you use handfuls, not barrow-loads or as we say “use little & often”.
 By following the user guidelines it can help produce remarkable results for all aspects of your garden.
 It is incredibly versatile and can be used in a number of ways:-

-As a Compost Activator
+Compost Activator

 Traditional Compost – How to use